Learn how to make a sequin flip pillow with Cricut Infusible Ink.

 Once the Infusible Ink is off your cutting mat, you can roll and gently bend the transfer sheet to ensure the cuts have separated.
-While doing this you may hear cracking or popping noises.
+While doing this, you may hear cracking or popping noises.
 This is completely normal.
 Gently peel away the excess from your design using your hands.
-Note: I found it fairly difficult to weed the Mandala Ballerina.
-If you’re inexperienced in weeding or working with Infusible Ink, you may possibly want to choose a different design.
+Note: I found it somewhat challenging to weed the Mandala Ballerina.
+If you’re inexperienced in weeding or working with Infusible Ink, you may want to choose a different design.

 Now we’re almost ready to press!
 Heat your Easy Press 2 to 360 degrees.
 If you have a heat press, you can set it for 385 degrees.
 Cricut also indicates the original Easy Press can be used with Infusible Ink.